-Compliance with the CBC should not significantly add to the cost of construction since the CBC is mandated to be enforced statewide and costs should be relatively uniform statewide.
-Costs associated with the CBC are necessary to protect the health safety and welfare of the citizens.
+More information on these changes can be found in the City's Municipal Code.
+Compliance with the CBC, and the City's locally adopted amendments to the CBC, should not significantly add to the cost of construction since the CBC is mandated to be enforced statewide and costs should be relatively uniform statewide.
+Costs associated with the CBCIn addition, because the OCFA serves as a regional fire protection agency, the County of Orange and 22 other member cities have adopted substantially similar amendments, which means that the cost of complying with the City's amendments to the CBC is substantially similar to most of the other cities in Orange County.
+Costs associated with the CBC and any locally adopted amendments are necessary to protect the health safety and welfare of the citizens.
 Compliance ensures that all new or renovated buildings are structurally sound, have proper exiting, and are equipped with necessary fire protection features.
 In addition, the CBC mandates energy efficiency as well as provisions for access for persons with disabilities.
-JULY 2021